MrShogun/MrShogun.github.io/content/authors/admin/_index.md

     date_start: 2020-09-01
     date_end: 2024-06-13
     summary: |
       Thesis on analysis of boundary Integrated Access and Backhaul network node using polling service models.
 Supervised by Prof Yuliya Gaidamaka.
 Presented papers at 4 conferences with the contributions being published in 2 Scopus journals.
-Studied at Faculty of Science, Department of Probability Theory and Cyber Security
+Studied at Department of Probability Theory and Cyber Security of Faculty of Science

       GPA: 4.96/5.0